ScottLouvau/experiments/Performance/Copy/README.md

 | Avx256_StoreNonTemporal_Unrolled16v2 |  12.5 GB/s |  16.7 GB/s |  17.6 GB/s |  18.3 GB/s |   17.5 GB/s |

 #### Desktop: i7-7500, 32 GB DDR4-2400

+#### Quick Q&A

+**Do some .NET built-ins perform better than others?**
+With .NET 5.0, it doesn't matter.
+Under .NET Core 2.1, Array.Copy and Buffer.MemoryCopy were much more optimized than the other built-ins.

+**Does loop unrolling matter?**
+The AVX methods benefitted from unrolling once (to two-at-a-time), but there was minimal benefit to unrolling more.

+**Does AVX2 (Avx256) perform better than AVX (Avx128)?**
+Yes, if it's less than four threads and equally unrolled.